lgngrvs/logangraves.com/posts/conversation-topics.md

 - What is "culture" (in a community, in a society)
 - Interesting projects we/I/you could build
 - Personal knowledge management
-- Integrating llms into life effectively
+- Integrating LLMs into life effectively
 - Semiotics?
 - Antimemetics????

-(incomplete list obviously)
+(this is an incomplete list obviously and it will be continually expanded)